leonjza/frown/README.insomnihack.md

 - How can the player find out that there is a vulnerability (source code, weird behaviour, information leak, etc.)?
 - How to exploit the vulnerability?
 ```

+- SSH to the service
+- Play the game to load Frida
+- Connect a frida client
+- Enumerate the application
+- Download the main binary to your local machine via a frida script. use either frida-fs, or a script that implements `fopen()` et al.
+- Reverse the application to discover the flag key calculation in `tetris_refresh`.
+-

 ### Exploitation script